As a participant in PSPRS, benefits that are available to you vary depending on your Membership Tier:

 Additional Insurance Information

-After you retire, each year in approximately October, you will receive an open enrollment packet from the ASRS (and possibly from ADOA or your employer).
+After you retire, in October of each year, you will receive an open enrollment packet from the ASRS (and possibly from ADOA or your former employer).
 When you receive this packet(s), it is important for you to familiarize yourself with any changes.
 In simple terms, a “passive” enrollment means that you are not required to complete an enrollment form if you want the same elections to continue into the next plan year, but a “positive” enrollment means that it is required that you complete a new enrollment form.

-Combination of Options as a new retiree and retired member, as applicable: If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return it to the applicable agency.
+Combination of Options (if eligible): If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return them to each agency.

-Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, contact our office because you may qualify for a subsidy from both retirement plans.
+Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, please Contact Us because you may qualify for a subsidy from both retirement plans.

-Return to Work: If you return to work with a PSPRS employer, your former employer, or through a PSPRS employer that utilizes Arizona Department of Administration (ADOA) insurance, and you meet the return to work guidelines, we may be able to apply the subsidy to your active medical and/or dental coverage.
-However, new members with (or a survivor of the system whose deceased spouse has) a membership (hire) date on/after September 13, 2013 will not be eligible for the Premium Benefit when they retire and if they become re-employed with a PSPRS employer and participate in active health care coverage provided by the members or survivors PSPRS employer.
-Contact our office to assist in this process.
+Return-to-Work: If you return-to-work with a PSPRS employer, your former employer, or through a PSPRS employer that utilizes Arizona Department of Administration (ADOA) insurance, and you meet the return-to-work guidelines, we may be able to apply the subsidy to your active medical and/or dental coverage.
+Contact Us to assist in this process.